pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingDirectoryProfile.md

 ### Other Files

-Aside from what is generated via `manage-profile generate-profie`, you may want to include other files.
+Aside from what is generated via `manage-profile generate-profile`, you may want to include other files.
 These files should be siblings to `pd.profile` at the root of the profile. see [baseline](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/baseline/pingdirectory) for an example structure.

 ## What is in a Profile